zuzannna/Loyalty-Program-ETL/README.md

 # Testing

-To test the code to make sure it works run the following command in your terminal shell from the <code>/Loyalty-Program-ETL/</code>directory:
+To test the code to make sure it works run the following command in your terminal shell from the <code>/Loyalty-Program-ETL/code</code>directory:

-    python code/test_utilities.py
+    python -m unittest test_utilities

 You will then see a report on the testing results.